-I wanted to buy a second phone for my wife few days before Diwali.
+I wanted to buy a second phone for my wife a few days before Diwali.
 My wife currently uses Samsung Focus (Windows Phone 7.5) and she loves it.
 I wanted the new phone to be costing Rs.10-15K and one she can use with her spare Prepaid SIM, and I can also share with my other SIM during our travels.
 So I was looking for a Dual SIM, Internet Sharing (Tethering) capabilities and contacts sync from Exchange Server/Hotmail.
 I was clear the phone had to be Android 4.0 (ICS) – because only in Android you get choices of Dual SIMs and it has to be ICS as I can’t stand earlier versions of Android.
 I was looking for Sony Xperia Tipo costing about Rs.10K and then explored Samsung Galaxy S Duo costing Rs.16K.
 While searching for these I found that Indian OEM “Micromax” has brought out Smartphones with Android – A90 (Rs.13K) and A100 (Rs.10K).
 The reviews for them were Okay, with A90 getting better reviews except for the fact it had a single core CPU and lag due to that.

 On the day I went out to buy I saw this article in NDTV that wrote about Micromax upgrading these models and have introduced A90S with Dual Core processor at the same price.
 I decided on this and then bought it from a Purvankara showroom in George Town (Chennai) as I was in that area on that day.
-Normally I would have ordered it online but I thought I will get this for Diwali so went to real world store.
+Normally I would have ordered it online but I thought I will get this for Diwali so went to a real-world store.

 Micromax A90S Superfone